sokolj1/minimal-mistakes/_posts/2018-04-05-Interactive-Super-Bowl-Tableau-Dashboard.md

 For everyone else, Tableau skills can still be honed with [Tableau Public](https://public.tableau.com/en-us/s/), the medium that I will use to ultimately post my Tableau workbook.

 ### Final Deliverable: Tableau Dashboard
+The end product is the dashboard below rendered using Tableau Public.

 <iframe src = "https://public.tableau.com/views/SuperBowlWinProbabilities/SuperBowl46-52?:showVizHome=no&:embed=true" width="1100" height="805"></iframe>

+Since I created this dashboard for a data visualization course, I incorporated the three key concepts that were learned during the semester: Tufte's Principles, Kosslyn's Principles, and Cairo's Wheel.
+A few major implementations of these ideas are described below, and can be accessed using the tooltip in the dashboard:

+>- Tufte's Principle:
+- Kosslyn's Principles:
+- Cairo's Wheel: